PennyLaneAI/pennylane/doc/introduction/mid_circuit_measurements.rst

     >>> qnode_conditional_op_on_zero(*pars)
     tensor([0.88660045, 0.11339955], requires_grad=True)

-For more examples, refer to the :func:`~.cond` documentation and the :doc:`how-to on creating dynamic circuits with mid-circuit measurements
+For more examples, refer to the :func:`~.pennylane.cond` documentation and the :doc:`how-to on creating dynamic circuits with mid-circuit measurements
 <demos/tutorial_how_to_create_dynamic_mcm_circuits>`.